mukmalone/mir_robot/mir_agm/API_Documentation.md

 ### API Server URL ###
 http://192.168.2.238:3001/
+- API is under development and deployed locally.
+It will be available for free use to open source developers in the upcoming future.

 ### Response object ###
 All endpoints return the same JSON object.
 Depending on the request, some fields may just be their default value.